wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 14 Lo ! the army of the king are mighty men of valor , and their numbers are great , even those who have fought under the banners of Wellington.* the chief warrior of Britain ; and Riall , the chief captain of the host , is a man of great experience :

+* Lord Wellington.

 15 Nevertheless , be not disheartened ; but let us beware that we be not ensnared.

-* Lord Wellington

 [212]